 Easy Cucumber Guacamole Appetizer Bites

 Easy Cucumber Guacamole Appetizer Bites are fun to nibble on, and these little bites of guacamole goodness are low-carb, Keto, low-glycemic, gluten-free, vegan, dairy-free, Paleo, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Use Appetizer Recipes to find more recipes like this one.

 Happy New Year’s Eve everyone!
 I think it’s safe to say that New Year’s Eve is one of those days when you might need a healthy appetizer idea, so I’m reminding you about these Easy Cucumber Guacamole Appetizer Bites that are tasty but will help you start out the new year with something healthy.
 And if you don’t mind a few more carbs from some hummus, these Easy Cucumber Guacamole Appetizer Bites are a variation of the Hummus and Cucumber Appetizer Bites that I’ve also been making for years.